Machine-Learning-Spot/RL-Workshop-Series/README.md

 2. Monte Carlo for FrozenLake Env
 3. Temporal Difference for Taxi Env
 4. Deep Q-Network for CartPole Env
+5. GA and PSO algorithms for Battleship Env

 ## Slides
 Link to the presentation materials: In progress